natchayal/Drinking-Water-Database/README.md

   - For other Envirofacts Data Service: API https://www.epa.gov/enviro/sdwis-model (How these files relate is described here)

   - "What happens to violators?"
   	- When a Public Water System (PWS) violates regulations, such as exceeding Maximum Contaminant Levels (MCL), it: (1) must issue a notice within 24 hours.
 (2) must correct the issue.
-(3) risks becoming a serious violator.
+(3) risks being added to EPA's serious violator list.
 (4) could face enforcement action by EPA, financial or legal actions, if fail to resolve and system has been in noncompliance continuously for 3 years. <br/>Read more here:  https://echo.epa.gov/help/sdwa-faqs

 Note: When analyzing violations, it may be more beneficial to count Public Water System (PWS) with the violation once per year, regardless of multiple quarterly violations.
 This method ensures a clearer understanding of yearly compliance without double-counting PWSs with multiple violations of the same contaminant due to multiple sampling.
+May also want to consider limiting sample to CWSs with consistent reporting over the study period and serving more than 500 people because SDWS regulations apply to small CWSs differently, especially in terms of sampling frequency.
+Sampling frequency could influence the likelihood of detecting a violation.
+For example, some DBPs only need to be sampled on an annual basis, rather than quarterly, for CWSs serving less than 500 people.
+Furthermore, very small systems are more likely to have inadequate reporting practices.
+A limitation of the SDWA violations dataset is underreporting.
+Check both Health-based violations (includes MCL, MRDL, TT violations) and Monitoring and reporting violatons (MR violations).

 ### B. EPA Enforcement and Compliance History Online (ECHO)